What we’re about

 🎒 What to Bring

-Your safety is your own responsibility.
-Hiking carries risks such as injury, illness, weather, terrain, and wildlife.
-Please be honest about your fitness, bring the right kit, and prepare for changing conditions.
+Your safety is your responsibility.
+Hiking involves risks such as weather, terrain, and injury.
+Be honest about your fitness, bring appropriate kit, and prepare for changing conditions.

 🩺 Illness Policy

-Please do not attend if you are unwell or recovering from illness.
-Even mild symptoms can affect your experience and the wellbeing of others.
-Join us again once you’re fully recovered so you can enjoy the hike safely.
+Do not attend if you are unwell or recovering.
+Join again once fully recovered so you can enjoy the walk safely.

 ⚠️ Code of Conduct

-- Be respectful, kind, and welcoming to all members and trail users.
+- Be kind to members and other trail users

-- No smoking, drugs, or alcohol (unless explicitly allowed).
+- No smoking, drugs, or alcohol unless permitted

 🌱 Respect for Nature